stefpeschel/NetCoMi/readme.md

 **Network construction**

-The covariate `"SEASONAL_ALLERGIES`" is used for splitting the data set into two groups.
+The covariate `"SEASONAL_ALLERGIES`” is used for splitting the data set into two groups.
 The [`metagMisc`](https://github.com/vmikk/metagMisc) package offers a function for splitting phyloseq objects according to a variable.
 The two resulting phyloseq objects (we ignore the group